 Here are the key takeaways from the administrative and legal battle regarding RTI Case A-20241000147:

-3. A formal Action Taken Report (ATR) regarding the initial 2024 investigation.
+2. A formal Action Taken Report (ATR) regarding the initial 2024 investigation.

 The Core Issue: Illegal Private Practice and Evidence Ignored

-The saga began with a complaint against Dr. Pradeep Kumar Yadav, a physician at Maharaja Chet Singh District Hospital in Bhadohi.
-It is a well-established legal principle in Uttar Pradesh that government doctors are prohibited from engaging in private practice, especially in private clinics or hospitals.
+The saga began with a complaint against Dr Pradeep KumarYadav, a physician at Maharaja Chet Singh District Hospital in Bhadohi.
+In Uttar Pradesh, government doctors cannot engage in private practice, particularly in private clinics or hospitals.

-An investigation conducted by the Chief Medical Officer (CMO) of Bhadohi, Dr. S.K.
+An investigation conducted by the Chief Medical Officer (CMO) of Bhadohi, Dr S.K.
 Chak, revealed startling evidence:

 1. The Wrongful Transfer